lguzzon-scratchbook/gdb/docs/SM-API-Reference.md

 ## ⚠️ API Stability

-> This Security Module API is under active development. **Breaking changes may occur** in future versions.
+> This Security Manager API is under active development. **Breaking changes may occur** in future versions.
 Always consult the project's CHANGELOG for updates.

 ## Usage Examples